 - Deposit in a data repository or data centre

 - Preservation of data.

-However, any access restrictions must be justified.
-Full details should be included in your data management plan, the data statement appended to your publications, and in the metadata for the data.
+Any access restrictions must be justified.
+Full details should be included in your data management plan, the data statement appended to your publications, and in the data documentation.

 Funders often indicate the direct costs that should be included in your grant proposal.
 Some of these include:

 - Data management and data sharing.
-Details of any resources needed to meet your funder’s RDM requirements should be included in your data management plan (DMP).
+Details of any resources needed to meet your funder’s research data management requirements and should be included in your data management plan.